mrbumpy409/GeneralUser-GS/documentation/README.md

    For the AU plugin on macOS, copy the `FluidSynthPlugin.component` folder into `/Library/Audio/Plug-ins/Components`.

-4. *Windows only:* Recent Windows versions of FluidSynth (v2.3.5 and earlier) have a [broken chorus effect](https://github.com/FluidSynth/fluidsynth/issues/1331).
-This has been fixed in FluidSynth v2.3.6.
-The current version of FluidSynth Plugin (v0.7.1) comes bundled with FluidSynth v2.3.5, so you will need to manually upgrade the FluidSynth library to v2.3.6 if you want the chorus to work properly.
-Follow these steps:
-   1. Download the latest Windows release of FluidSynth from [the FluidSynth Github page](https://github.com/FluidSynth/fluidsynth/releases).
-   2. Open the downloaded .zip file and copy the `/bin/libfluidsynth-3.dll` file into `C:\Program Files\Common Files\VST3\FluidSynthPlugin.vst3\Contents\x86_64-win\`, replacing the copy found there.
-5. *Linux only:* Install your system’s libfluidsynth package (`libfluidsynth3` in ubuntu, `fluidsynth-libs` in Fedora).
+4. *Linux only:* Install your system’s libfluidsynth package (`libfluidsynth3` in ubuntu, `fluidsynth-libs` in Fedora).
 Also note that FluidSynth Plugin might not work on older Linux OS versions (requires Ubuntu 23.10 or later; I’m not sure about Fedora or others).
-6. Open your DAW and let it scan for new/updated VST plugins.
+5. Open your DAW and let it scan for new/updated VST plugins.
 You should now be able to add “FluidSynthPlugin (DrTT)” to a track as a virtual instrument.
-7. *macOS only:* There is a good chance macOS will tell you it can’t open FluidSynth Plugin since it is from an unverified publisher.
+6. *macOS only:* There is a good chance macOS will tell you it can’t open FluidSynth Plugin since it is from an unverified publisher.
 Unfortunately, the usual step of allowing the program to run via “System Preferences” → “Security & Privacy” won’t work for VSTs.
 Instead, you will need to open the Terminal app (found in the Utilities folder) and run the following command (assuming you placed the VST/AU folder in the default location in step 3):

    For the VST3 plugin:
    ```